Resume and Cover Letter Tips, Tricks, and Examples

 Tips to Craft a Better Teen Resume

-While there’s no sure-fire way to ensure your resume lands every job you apply for, the most successful examples of resumes for teens follow these simple tips.
+While there’s no surefire way to ensure your resume triggers an interview invitation for every application, the most successful examples of resumes for teens follow these simple tips.

 Read job details carefully

-The best way to make your resume stand out is to carefully review the job description.
-The more your resume can be tailored to the position, the better qualified you will appear.
-So, be sure to use skills and action verbs from the job description for the best results.
+The best way to make your resume stand out is to review the job description carefully.
+The more you can tailor your resume to the position, the easier it is for hiring managers to understand your qualifications.
+Add skills and action verbs from the job description in your resume for the best results.

 Give facts & figures